ipcsystems/wadl-stylesheet/README.txt

 Limitations

     The stylesheet does not handle globally defined methods or representations.
 These must be embedded within method elements (embedded within resources/resource elements).
 Other limitations are noted in the file header.

+    Browser support for XSLT and CSS varies and the rendered view will differ.
+For example, Firefox does not generate hyperlinks for parameter types.

 -------------------------------------------------------------------------------
 Examples

-    The example.wadl is provided to show off the capabilities of the stylesheet.
+    The example_xml.wadl is provided to show off the capabilities of the stylesheet.

 -------------------------------------------------------------------------------
 License

-    Copyright (c) 2011 IPC Systems, Inc.
+    Copyright (c) 2012 IPC Systems, Inc.

     Parts of this work are adapted from Mark Notingham's wadl_documentation.xsl, at https://github.com/mnot/wadl_stylesheets.